Scarlet Morning

 Scarlet Morning is a middle grade novel written and illustrated by ND Stevenson.
-Published in September 23, 2025, by HarperCollins' imprint Quill Tree Books, it focus on two orphans, Viola and Wilmur, who grow up reading stories about the sea and the pirates that sailed it, both of which disappeared after a calamitous event a long time ago.
+Published in September 23, 2025, by HarperCollins' imprint Quill Tree Books, it focuses on two orphans, Viola and Wilmur, who grow up reading stories about the sea and the pirates that sailed it, both of which disappeared after a calamitous event a long time ago.
 During interviews promoting the book, the author commented this would be the first book of a duology.

 Background

 In a 2023 interview with the website TheGamer, ND Stevenson commented he was working on a new series composed of two books based on a 600-page draft he had first written when he was between 12 and 15 years old.
 Talking to Publishers Weekly, Stevenson also commented how the main characters of the book were first created while playing a narrative game with his friends while he was 12 years old.
 He returned to the draft in 2020, after finishing his work as the showrunner of the series She-Ra and the Princesses of Power.
 Experiencing burnout and unable to leave his home due to the COVID-19 pandemic, he decided to spend some time reading his original story and improving it.
 On February 18, 2025, Stevenson announced the book would be released on September of the same year.

 Stevenson said he was inspired by Douglas Adams' stories as well as the Monster Blood Tattoo series while writing the initial draft during his teenage years.
 The author also said that, while reworking on the story as an adult, the 2010 movie True Grit served as inspiration for the relationship between the orphans and the pirate captain they join.